jpweber/mediumish-gohugo-theme/README.md

 ## Preface
 Most of the images e.g logo, author-image, post-images should be placed somewhere in the static folder of your gohugo-site.
 You can then reference them via the config.toml or the post.md-files.
 I would suggest placing all your config-specific images under `static/images` and all post-related images under a arbitrary folder like `static/images/posts`.
-However your folder-structure will be there is one exception: you need a file named `jumbotron.jpg` to be present under `static/images` since this one is referenced in the .css

 ## Post Example
 To create a simple post use the hugo new command as usual.